 Recently, the state complexity problem has been extended to regular tree languages.
-Regular tree languages and tree automata theory provide a formal framework for XML schema languages such as XML DTD, XML Schema, and Relax NG [12].
+Regular tree languages and tree automata theory provide a formal framework for XML schema languages such as XML DTD, XML Schema, and Relax NG [18].
 XML schema languages can process a set of XML documents by specifying the structural properties.
-Piao and Salomaa [14,15] considered the state complexity between different models of unranked tree automata.
-They also investigated the state complexity of concatenation [17] and star [16] for regular tree languages.
-Two of the authors studied the state complexity of subtree-free regular tree languages, which are a proper subclass of regular tree languages [3].
+Martens and Niehren [14] considered the problem of efficiently minimizing unranked tree automata.
+Piao and Salomaa [20,21] considered the state complexity between different models of unranked tree automata.
+They also investigated the state complexity of concatenation [23] and star [22] for regular tree languages.
+Two of the authors studied the state complexity of subtree-free regular tree languages, which are a proper subclass of regular tree languages [11].

 Since a regular tree language is a set of trees, it is suitable for representing a set of structural documents such as XML documents, web documents, or RNA secondary structures.
 This implies that a regular tree language can be used as a theoretical toolbox for processing of the structured documents.
 When it comes to the string case, many researchers often use regular languages to process a set of strings efficiently.
-Consider the case that we have a set of strings which is a regular language L. Now we want to find any occurrence of strings in Lfrom a text T. The most common way is to construct an FA A that accepts a regular language Σ^L [2].
+Consider the case that we have a set of strings which is a regular language L. Now we want to find any occurrence of strings in L from a text T. The most common way is to construct an FA A that accepts a regular language $\Sigma^L$ [3].
 Then, we read T using A and check whether or not A reaches a final state.
-When A reaches a final state, we find that there is an occurrence of a matching string of L in T. We extend this approach to the tree matching problem [5].
-First, we formally define the tree matching problem to be the problem of finding subtree occurrences of a tree in L from a set of trees T. Since a tree can be processed in a bottom-up or a top-down fashion, we need to consider different types of tree languages for the tree matching problem.
+When A reaches a final state, we find that there is an occurrence of a matching string of L in T. We extend this approach to the tree matching problem [9].
+First, we formally define the tree matching problem to be the problem of finding subtree occurrences of a tree in L from a set of treees T. Since a tree can be processed in a bottom-up or a top-down fashion, we need to consider different types of tree languages for the tree matching problem.